rdignard08/RestGoatee/README.md

 RestGoatee
 ==========

-Backported to iOS 6.0 and AFNetworking 1.3.3
+Supports: iOS 6.0+ and AFNetworking 2.0.0+

 Deserialize objects without the fluff.
 No Mappings!
 No Mindless Repetition!
 Only Simple!
-This framework has no dependencies beyond AFNetworking (Any version between latest and 1.3.3) and the objective-C runtime, and it supports CoreData out of the box.
+This framework has no dependencies beyond AFNetworking and the objective-C runtime, and it supports CoreData out of the box.
 Whether you use CoreData or not it will simply work.
 The optional `RestGoateeSerialization` protocol can be used to provide custom and non-standard mappings and dates from JSON to Objective-C.
 By default, a key in the json of `foo_bar` will be automatically mapped to a property of name `fooBar`.
 You only need to provide mappings for keys which don't match in "canonical form".